-The file should be saved as a .pdf or .doc or docx file.
-Example: betty.smith.history.pdf

-WARNING: MAC computers do not handle .pdf documents very well.
+The document should be saved as a .pdf or .doc(x).
+Example: betty.smith.history.pdf WARNING: MAC computers do not handle .pdf documents very well.
 If using a MAC, verify ALL fields are present and filled in correctly before sending.
 Compare your copy to the example history and experience form located in the instruction packet.